 M

-Maldini - A curious unwritten football rule, where in only the fullbacks on either side of the pitch are allowed to take throw-ins during a game.
-There are no exceptions to this rule…even if the fullback is a full 50 yards away, while another player stands with the ball readily in his hands, and the fullback taking the throw would leave him dangerously exposed positionally, he is still required to take it.
+Maldini – A curious unwritten football rule, where in only the fullbacks on either side of the pitch are allowed to take throw-ins during a game.
+There are no exceptions to this rule…even if the fullback is a full 50 yards away, while another player stands with the ball readily in his hands.

 Mexican wave – 1) Arm waving thing the crowd start doing after about 20 minutes of any world cup game, causing the commentators to remark that it proves how uneventful the game has been thus far, even if it’s already 4-3.

-2) That weird thing that happens the season after a world cup where a wave of players from a certain country all turn up playing in the Premier League, even though most of them are quite obviously a bit crap.
+2) That weird thing that happens the season after a world cup where a wave of players from a certain country all turn up playing in the Premier League, even though most of them are quite obviously not very good.

 Miller – Mythological creature who the elders prophesise will one day replace Roy Keane